deepboltzer/brAIn/workspace/improvements.md

 Maybe instead try to save the model more frequently.
 Remember to re-run the evaluation and visualisation too and modify the README. <mark>done</mark>

+## Uniform attack

-## Update README with uniform attack
+- Update README with uniform attack
+- Uniform attack track amount of pertubation
+- Consider calculated target action in pertubation of observation

+## Update README with info on stable-baselines3

 ## Move learn+save code in utility file